HL7/fhir-shc-vaccination-ig/input/pagecontent/vaccination.md

 An Immunization resource conforming to this profile SHALL be used to describe a single vaccine given to a patient.

-For vaccinations that require multiple doses of a vaccine (e.g., the mRNA-based COVID-19 vaccines that have a two-dose series), a separate Immunization resource SHALL be provided for each vaccine given in the series.
+For vaccinations that require multiple doses of a vaccine (e.g., the mRNA-based COVID-19 vaccines that have a two-dose series), a separate instance of the Immunization resource SHALL be provided for each vaccine given in the series.

 Note that: